Mo8Faiz/Just-a-chat-application/README.md

 This project demonstrates how to implement bi-directional communication between server and client using **STOMP over WebSockets**.

-I made this project to learn about **WebSockets** and try implementing it myleft.
+I made this project to learn about **WebSockets** and try implementing it myseft.

 This project help me learn